5 minutes read time.

 Different situations may call for a different approach.
 Here are some thoughts on how to support your friend through a crisis.

 Grief is an awful experience, and it can take a long time to feel ‘normal’ again after losing a loved one.
-Everyone experiences different feelings, behaviours, and mourning periods.
+Everyone experiences different feelings, behaviors, and mourning periods.
 You can help by:

 Separation is an emotionally charged experience.
 It can make men feel guilty, angry, overwhelmed, depressed or any other range of emotions.
 You can be a calming, consistent presence throughout the process.
 Help your friend by: